Dimension-Free Descriptions of Convex Sets: Examples

-\paragraph{Graphon parameters:} A permutation-invariant and intersection-compatible sequence of functions $\mfk f=\{f_n\colon V_n\to \RR\}$ is called a \emph{graphon parameter}, since these are precisely the functions that only depend on graphs via their associated graphons.
+\paragraph{Graphon parameters:} A permutation-invariant and intersection-compatible sequence of functions $\mfk f=\{f_n\colon \vct V_n\to \RR\}$ is called a \emph{graphon parameter}, since these are precisely the functions of graphs that do not depend on their inputs' vertex labels, and that only depend on their input graphs via their associated graphons.
 A family of graphon parameters that plays a central role in the theory of graphons and in extremal combinatorics are graph homomorphism densities~\cite{lovasz2012large}.
 Their convexity is related to weakly-norming graphs and Sidorenko's conjecture, a major open problem in extremal combinatorics~\cite{sidorenko1991inequalities,lee2021convex}.

-Interestingly, convex graphon parameters that extend continuously to a certain limit of the graphon sequence (Example~\ref{ex:cont_lims}(b)) are also projection-compatible by~\cite[Thm.~3.17]{dolevzal2018cut}.